thanasin-lab/BinaryPuzzle/README.md

     - code refinement - initial grunt code to neat nested loops
     - screen layout with minimal CSS
     - constantly updating version numbers and noting incremental changes

-Details of the puzzle are on the home page:  https://bwattle.github.io/BinaryPuzzle/

 Solving the various puzzles is fun and the sandbox is built up version by version until there are 13 sample puzzles which are chosen from a drop down.